platynereis/platynereis.github.io/index.markdown

 The lifecycle can be completed under laboratory conditions.
 Established techniques and transgenic lines make *Platynereis* an accessible model organism.
 Several unique features distinguish it from other model organisms and provide a niche for new research questions.

-Major research interests are embryology, pelago-benthic coupling, multimodal atlases, connectomics, regeneration, chronobiology, gametogenesis, reproduction, evolution, ecology and toxicology [(Özpolat et al. 2021)](xxx).
+Major research interests are embryology, pelago-benthic coupling, multimodal atlases, neurobiology, regeneration, chronobiology, gametogenesis, reproduction, evolution, ecology and toxicology [(Özpolat et al. 2021)](xxx).